BS 7671:2018+A4:2026

 C2

-A C2 code indicates that whilst there may not be an immediate danger at the time of the inspection, a risk of injury could arise under certain foreseeable conditions.
-The defect requires urgent remedial action to prevent it from becoming dangerous.
-C2 is the most commonly debated classification code because it requires the inspector to make a professional judgement about the likelihood of danger occurring.
+A C2 code indicates that whilst there may not be an immediate danger at the time of the inspection, a risk of injury could arise under foreseeable conditions.
+The defect requires urgent remedial action to prevent it becoming dangerous.
+C2 is the most commonly debated code because it turns on a professional judgement about how likely the danger is to materialise.

 The distinction between C2 and C1 is immediacy.
 A C1 is dangerous right now — someone could be injured at this moment.
 A C2 is not immediately dangerous but could become so.
-For example, missing RCD protection on a socket circuit is not immediately dangerous (the circuit may be working fine), but if an earth fault occurs and there is no RCD to clear it quickly, injury could result.
+Missing RCD protection on a socket circuit is the textbook case: the circuit may be working perfectly, but if an earth fault occurs there is no RCD to clear it quickly, and injury could result.

-• Inadequate bonding — main bonding conductors to water and gas services missing, undersized, or not properly connected.
-Under a fault condition, this could result in a dangerous potential difference between services.
+• Inadequate main protective bonding — bonding conductors to water and gas services missing, undersized, or not connected as near as practicable to the point of entry (Reg 544.1.2).
+Under a fault condition this could result in a dangerous potential difference between services.

 • Undersized cables — circuit cables with a current-carrying capacity lower than the rating of the protective device, meaning the cable could overheat before the device operates.

-• Zs exceeding maximum permitted value — the measured earth fault loop impedance for a circuit exceeds the value tabulated in BS 7671 for the protective device, meaning the device may not disconnect within the required time during an earth fault.
+• Zs exceeding the maximum permitted value — the measured earth fault loop impedance exceeds the value tabulated for the protective device in Tables 41.2 to 41.5, so the device may not disconnect within the time required by Reg 411.3.2.2 during an earth fault.

 C3

 A C3 code indicates that a part of the installation does not comply with the current edition of BS 7671 but is not considered dangerous.
-These are typically features that were acceptable under the regulations in force when the installation was originally carried out, but do not meet the requirements of the current 18th Edition.
-The inspector recommends improvement but acknowledges that there is no immediate safety risk.
+These are typically features that were acceptable under the regulations in force when the installation was carried out, but do not meet BS 7671:2018+A4:2026.
+The inspector recommends improvement while acknowledging there is no immediate safety risk.

 C3 observations do not make the EICR Unsatisfactory.
-A report with only C3 codes (and no C1, C2, or FI codes) is classified as Satisfactory.
-This is an important distinction because it means the installation is safe for continued use, even though improvements would bring it closer to the current standard.
+Appendix 6 states plainly that a C3 recommendation is advisory only and does not affect the overall assessment of the report.
+A report carrying only C3 observations is Satisfactory: the installation is safe for continued use even though improvements would bring it closer to the current standard.

 • Label deficiencies — circuit labels on the distribution board that are faded, incomplete, or do not match the actual circuit arrangement.
-Not dangerous, but clear labelling is important for safe working.
+Missing “Safety Electrical Connection — Do Not Remove” notices at bonding connections fall here too (Reg 514.13.1).

 FI

-FI must always be accompanied by a clear explanation of why further investigation is needed and what additional work is required.
-Simply writing "Further investigation required" without context is poor practice and will likely be challenged by scheme providers or clients.
-The description should explain what the inspector could not access or test, why they could not do so, and what specific investigation or testing is recommended.
+FI must always be accompanied by a clear explanation of why further investigation is needed and what work is required.
+“Further investigation required” on its own is poor practice and will be challenged by scheme auditors and clients alike.
+Say what you could not access or test, why, and what specific investigation you recommend.

-• Inaccessible wiring — cables concealed in walls, floors, or ceilings that cannot be inspected or tested without invasive work.
-For example, the inspector suspects that cables routed through a ceiling void may be in contact with thermal insulation but cannot access the void to verify.
+• Inaccessible wiring — cables concealed in walls, floors or ceilings that cannot be inspected or tested without invasive work.
+For example, cables routed through a ceiling void are suspected to be in contact with thermal insulation (Reg 523.9) but the void cannot be accessed to verify.

-• Buried cables of unknown route — cables identified entering or leaving an accessory plate that disappear into a solid wall or floor and their route and condition cannot be determined without opening up the structure.
+• Buried cables of unknown route — cables entering or leaving an accessory plate that disappear into a solid wall or floor, whose route and condition cannot be determined without opening up the structure.

-• Suspected issues behind plasterwork — signs of previous water ingress or discolouration around an electrical accessory suggesting possible damage to concealed wiring, but the extent cannot be determined without removing the plaster.
+• Suspected damage behind plasterwork — signs of previous water ingress or discolouration around an accessory suggesting possible damage to concealed wiring, where the extent cannot be established without removing plaster.

-• Inconsistent test results — test readings that do not match expected values and the cause cannot be determined during the inspection.
-For example, an unusually high R1+R2 value on a circuit that may indicate a loose connection at a point that cannot be accessed during the current visit.
+• Inconsistent test results — readings that do not match expected values with no cause identifiable on the day.
+For example, an unusually high R1+R2 on a circuit that may indicate a loose connection at a point that could not be accessed during the visit.

-• Locked or occupied areas — parts of the installation in rooms or areas that were locked or in use during the inspection and could not be accessed.
-The FI should specify which areas and what testing is required when access is available.
+• Locked or occupied areas — parts of the installation in rooms that were locked or in use during the inspection.
+State which areas, and what testing is required when access is available.

 How to Write Good Observation Descriptions

 The quality of your observation descriptions directly affects the usefulness of the EICR.
 A good observation is specific, actionable, and references the relevant regulation.
-A poor observation is vague, ambiguous, and leaves the reader unsure of what was found or what needs to be done.
+A poor one is vague and leaves the reader unsure of what was found or what needs doing.

-Every observation should answer three questions: What was found?
-Where was it found?
-Which regulation does it relate to?
-For example, instead of writing "Bonding inadequate", write "Main protective bonding conductor to incoming water service is absent.
-Regulation 544.1.2 requires the main protective bonding connection to any extraneous-conductive-part to be made as near as practicable to the point of entry."
+Every observation should answer three questions: what was found, where was it found, and which regulation does it relate to?
+Instead of “bonding inadequate”, write “Main protective bonding conductor to incoming water service is absent.
+Regulation 544.1.2 requires the connection to any extraneous-conductive-part to be made as near as practicable to the point of entry of that part into the premises.”
 The second version tells the reader exactly what the problem is, where it is, and which regulation requires it to be addressed.

-For FI observations, also explain why further investigation is needed and what specific work is recommended.
-Instead of "Further investigation required to ceiling void", write "Cables entering ceiling void above first-floor landing could not be inspected as no access hatch is present.
-Recommend access hatch be installed to permit inspection of cable routing and condition, particularly in relation to thermal insulation contact (Regulation 523.9)."
+For FI observations, also explain why further investigation is needed and what specific work you recommend.
+Instead of “further investigation required to ceiling void”, write “Cables entering ceiling void above first-floor landing could not be inspected as no access hatch is present.
+Recommend an access hatch be installed to permit inspection of cable routing and condition, particularly in relation to thermal insulation contact (Regulation 523.9).”

 • “Bonding inadequate”